agnescameron/teaching-site/_pages/parsons_syllabus.md

 The grade of I, or temporary incomplete, may be granted to a student under unusual and extenuating circumstances, such as when the student’s academic life is interrupted by a medical or personal emergency.
 This mark is not given automatically but only upon the student’s request and at the discretion of the instructor.
 A Request for Incomplete form must be completed and signed by student and instructor.
 The time allowed for completion of the work and removal of the “I” mark will be set by the instructor with the following limitations:
 Work must be completed no later than the seventh week of the following fall semester for spring or summer term incompletes and no later than the seventh week of the following spring semester for fall term incompletes.
 Grades of “I” not revised in the prescribed time will be recorded as a final grade of “F” by the Office of the Registrar.

-### studio classes

-### lab classes
-Each week, bring to lab a website you find interesting or appreciate.
-You should present a short summary of how it's structured, and how the code works, which will also be documented on your blogs.

-### on asking questions
-A vitally important part of learning how to write code (and, indeed, learning how to learn to write code) is learning the art of asking good questions.
-We'll talk in class about how to ask questions well.
-Whenever you ask questions about the code you're writing, you should be putting thought into how to make it a good question.

-At some point during the semester you might use a platform like [Stack Overflow](https://stackoverflow.com) to ask a question about some code you’re struggling with.
-Take a screenshot of the question and replies, and write a short discussion of how you think it went: whether the interaction was helpful, whether you had to follow up etc etc.

-## policies

 ### academic integrity